jbowkett/CV/README.md

 * Created various autonomous web page scraping agents to extract information for input into the main data warehouse, such as extracting and recording the number of Google results for a String or searching online databases and following links to record the correct result.
-Incorporating JExplorer 2.5 and JMX.
 * Implemented a custom workflow server and client to allocate work for the research client and other research and internet downloader/scraping tools, utilising JMX as the transport layer.